 Grapes that are fresh, cool and unbruised are much less susceptible to oxidation, so Domaine Serene typically harvests in early morning when the fruit is still naturally chilled.
 We use quarter-ton bins – about half industry-standard size – to limit cumulative weight that can smash the whole berries.
 Upon arrival at the winery, the newly picked fruit is staged in a cool space adjacent to the receiving doorway.
-A team of 6-8 skilled sorters quickly removes unwanted leaves and other material from the grape clusters on a "sorting table,” which moves the fruit along in front of them as they work.
+A team of 6-8 skilled sorters quickly remove unwanted leaves and other material from the grape clusters on a sorting table, which moves the fruit along in front of them as they work.
 Both Grace and Ken Evenstad can often be found manning the sorting table during harvest.
 Grape clusters are gently destemmed and the whole berries slide down to the fermentation level, minimizing bruising as they are delivered to the open-top fermenter one story below.
 There they are cooled with dry ice to begin the gentle aqueous extraction phase that Ken Evenstad pioneered in Oregon in the early 1990’s.
 Grace Evenstad likes to say, “Pinot Noir is the princess of all grapes: it knows everything you’ve done to it and always remembers.”
 With this in mind, our many thoughtful design elements make it possible to gently and efficiently deliver whole, intact berries from bin to tank, in excellent condition and well prepared for the next stage in their transformation to world-class wine.

 The idea of micro-crus began in the 12th Century, when Burgundian monks realized that small variations in soil, microclimate and vineyard orientation created major differences in wine style and quality.
 The French word for this phenomenon is “terroir.”
 At Domaine Serene we are dedicated to terroir transparency as a core principle.
 We not only track hundreds of micro-sites or “crus” throughout the winemaking process, but have also learned how specific techniques can optimize the unique qualities of each.
 During fermentation, these individualized approaches include temperature management, yeast management and fruit handling.
 After harvest, Chardonnay goes immediately into a press that was specifically designed for top quality white wines and Champagne production.
 After pressing, the wine is transferred to closed-top tanks, where it is allowed to settle for a short time before being moved into French oak barrels for fermentation.
 Multiple yeast strains, chosen specifically for Chardonnay, add nuances of flavor that combine with soil-driven characteristics to provide diversity and complexity for the blending process.
 While our Chardonnay barrel-ferments, we can move individual barrels between several rooms at varying temperatures to accelerate or temper fermentation as needed.

 The Pinot Noir varietal is notoriously more complicated.
 The fruit is first allowed to “cold soak” for about a week before fermentation is started.
-During this phase, at Domaine Serene we typically use dry ice layered throughout the fruit to keep it cool and prevent oxidation, a method Ken Evenstad is personally credited with pioneering in Oregon in 1990.
+During this phase, at Domaine Serene we typically use dry ice layered throughout the fruit to keep it cool and prevent oxidation, a method Ken Evenstad is personally credited with pioneering in Oregon in the early 1990’s.
 After an extended aqueous extraction phase the Pinot Noir must is then inoculated with specific yeast strains and individualized punch-down strategies, selected to optimize extraction and desired terroir characteristics for each individual batch.
 As fermentation gets underway, bins of Pinot Noir may be moved between cooler and warmer rooms to either slow down or speed up the metabolic process.
 All of our wines – Chardonnay, Pinot Noir and Sparkling – are exposed to different temperatures at various stages of fermentation.
 Eventually the fermenting red wine undergoes a customized pressing protocol, with a slow, precise and gentle press cycle that helps avoid harsh tannins while extracting flavor from the grape skins.
 Finally the pressed wine is transferred into closed top tanks for settling, before being gently transferred to barrel via gravity flow.
 Throughout all of these processes every batch is kept separate, and tanks of different dimensions are utilized to maximize quality potential for each of our up to 250+ micro-crus.
 Before racking our Pinot Noir to remove unwanted solids, we allow prolonged settling times in tank to promote maximum “clarity” of fruit flavor.

 Domaine Serene uses as many as 70 different barrel types from its fifteen different French coopers to fulfill our barrel needs.
 Every single barrel of wine – more than one thousand in most vintages – is tracked individually in a database by fruit source and harvest date, and by the age, size, forest-source and toast level of the barrel itself.
 Benefitting from decades of experience, our winemaking team has learned to pair certain cooperages and oak types with specific vineyard blocks to entice the best out of the wine.
 At Domaine Serene we ferment as well as age our Chardonnay in French oak barrels, and move the fermenting wine between cooler and warmer rooms depending on the stage of fermentation in a given barrel.
 Yeast variation and its influence on our white wines is carefully tracked: some yeasts enhance floral aromatics while some give more tropical fruit characteristics, and others are more austere or provide mid-palate weight.
 While we use a significant amount of new oak barrels to build complexity and depth in our wines, the goal is always to achieve a harmonious balance between the wine’s fruit flavors and oak influence.
 Our three large barrel rooms allow ample space for aging more than one vintage at a time, a luxury most wineries cannot afford.
 Domaine Serene wines typically spend 14 to 18 months in barrel.
 Each barrel room is carefully monitored to maintain ideal levels of humidity, temperature and air circulation.